Destranix/blender_io_points/README.md

 VALUE [name(string] <data>
 ```

 The attribute `P` has a special meaning.
 It is used as position for the points.
+It must have the properties `VECTOR P 3 VALUE`.
+The attribute `IDX` has a special meaning.
+It may be used for indexing the points, allowing unsorted and sparse data storage.
+All indices must be non-negative.
+It must have the properties `INT IDX`.
+In a sequence of files it is allowed that only some have the `IDX` attribute while others have not.
+When not present it is assumed the points are provided in order starting with index 0.

 As an example a file may look like this:
 ```
-2
+1
+INT IDX 0 5 3 6
 VECTOR P 3 VALUE 1.0 2.0 3.0 2.1 3.1 4.1 3.2 4.2 5.2 4.2 5.2 6.2
 VECTOR N 3 VALUE 1.0 0.0 0.0 1.0 0.0 0.0 1.0 0.0 0.0 1.0 0.0 0.0
 INT A 0 1 2 3